 - Be Aware of Medicine Side Effects.
 As beneficial as medications are, combinations of certain types of drugs can result in brain complications such as memory loss, confusion, delusion, and hallucinations.
 Review a full list of medications with a doctor experienced in polypharmacy (one who understands the interactions of different medication combinations) to make sure the combinations you or a loved one is taking are safe.

 - Stay Social.
 Loneliness and social isolation have shown to be connected to a higher incidence of dementia and other cognitive problems.
 For the elderly, this is especially concerning, as it can become more challenging to leave home due to physical infirmities and/or the inability to drive – but it’s imperative to ensure seniors stay socially active.

-Nightingale Homecare, the Arizona home health care experts, are available to help seniors keep a healthy brain, body and mind through our professional in-home care services.
+Nightingale Homecare, the Sun City home health care experts, are available to help seniors keep a healthy brain, body and mind through our professional in-home care services.
 Customized to each individual, we can help in a variety of ways:

 - Friendly companionship to keep isolation and loneliness at bay

 - Encouragement and participation in physician-approved exercise programs

 - Fall risk assessments and assistance with ambulation and mobility